rcolomina/montecarlo_simulations/README.md

 # Monte Carlo Simulations

-This project aim is to build a schema for Monte Carlo Simulation Schema with examples.
-Actually this project was created from the requirement to check a particular geometric problem.
+This project aim is to create templates to apply MC to any type of problem.

+This project contains simple examples applied to calculate areas on on geometric problems.

-The kernel of this project is a random number generator (RNG) from its seed.
-A seed is a number parameter for the RNG allowing to produce repeatable experiments.
-It is a tradition to chose 42 to wink the film "The Hitchhiker's guide to the Galaxy".
+The kernel of this project is a random number generator (RNG) that is inicialised with a constant seed, in order to make it testeable i.e. fix number given to the RNG allowing to produce repeatable experiments.
+The tradition is to use 42 to wink the film "The Hitchhiker's guide to the Galaxy".

 ## Random Number Generator